kaoc/kaoc.github.io/bylaws.md

 5. Individual Membership: Applicable for single individual above the age of eighteen.
 The individual member will be entitled to one vote.

 6. Membership Fees: The executive committee may review/revise the fee structure as needed only at the beginning of the fiscal year.
+For the current year's membership prices, please check the membership section on the website.

 <html><p align="center"><b>ARTICLE VI</b></p></html>